1587/speaking-exam/00-part3.md

 ```
 I bought my computer last month, because the old one was broken.

-I think computers are sold more online, because shooping online is cheaper than offline.
+I think computers are sold more online, because shopping online is cheaper than offline.

 I think the most important thing is the quality.
 If the computer often broken, I can’t work efficiently,
-and most important information is store in the computer, such as my family photos, musics and films.
+and many important information is store in the computer, such as my family photos, musics and films.
 I can't lose them.
 that is all.
 ```